swolemonkey/OceanView-v2/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is under a proprietary license.
+The author retains sole rights to any content or products built using this code.
+No rights are granted to use, copy, modify, merge, publish, distribute, sublicense, or sell copies of the software.

 ## Acknowledgments